10 Dental Appointment Reminder Text Examples

 For every missed appointment, not only is revenue lost, but valuable time that could have been allocated to other patients is wasted.

-Reminder texts ensure that patients are notified well before their appointments, allowing them to confirm, reschedule, or cancel if needed.
+Reminder texts ensure that patients are notified well before their appointments, allowing them to confirm, reschedule appointments, or cancel if needed.
+Practices can also make their cancellation policy clear within the reminder message.

 Improved Patient Experience and Engagement